Yggdra Union: Ports

 The PSP version, also initially revealed by Famitsu and soon after confirmed by Sting, was given many new features, including completely redrawn sprites and new characters, as well as modified game mechanics such as increased unit capacity, and an animated opening cutscene previewed on the development blog.
 Other changes include new story sequences following one of the endings of the game, returning character Pamela as playable, a hard mode, new status effects attached to several skills, as well as new cards and battlefields.

 A remastered version featuring various quality-of-life adjustments, including an easier difficulty setting and battle speed options, was released for Android and iOS on April 11, 2019, and for Nintendo Switch on March 5, 2020, both exclusive to Japan.
 A Windows port was released worldwide through Steam on February 6, 2023.
 Though it released as an early access title, it was content-complete from the start.
 The full release, planned for later 2023, only aims to fix found bugs and improve the experience based on player feedback.
+The Windows version entered full release on July 27, 2023.
+The Nintendo Switch version was also released in the west on the same day.